corespring/corespring-deployment/README.md

     cd corespring-deployment
     deploy-tool push before corespring-app-qa

 This will set the env vars in `env/common/*.properties` and `env/corespring-app-qa/*.properties`, then run the scripts in this order: `scripts/common/push/before/*` then `scripts/corespring-app-qa/push/before/*`.

 You'll finally want to set the following env vars:

+## Heroku Env vars

+Note that these env vars are to allow you to run the scripts - they aren't env vars for your heroku instance.

+### TODO: How do we update heroku env vars?

 * APP_PATH - the path to the corespring-api source
 * MIGRATIONS_PATH - the path to the migrations folder in the corepsring-api source